© 2010 jbjd

 The Democratic National Committee Services Corporation, disguised as the DNC, installed Barack Obama into the Office of President of the United States of America by committing massive election fraud that played out uniquely during each of these 3 (three) phases of the 2008 Presidential election cycle in relation to the company’s August 2008 Presidential Nominating Convention: 1) pre-Convention; 2) Convention; and 3) post-Convention.
 The fraud committed both before and after the Convention has been dissected in several articles previously posted here on the “jbjd” blog.

-This three-part series entitled, “A Coup, Through and Through” analyzes the fraud pulled off at the Convention.
+This four-part series entitled, “A Coup, Through and Through” analyzes the fraud pulled off at the Convention.

 Keep in mind, not all fraud is created equal.
 While the record establishes the D’s committed fraud throughout the general election cycle, my work has remained focused almost exclusively only on that fraudulent conduct which both 1) violated laws explicitly or implicitly proscribing such conduct; and 2) arguably altered the outcome of the 2008 Presidential (Electors) election.